Russia travel advice

 Petty crime

-Petty crime, such as pickpocketing and purse snatching, occurs frequently and is often committed by groups of children and teenagers.
-Criminals use various techniques to distract the victims, including requests for help.
+Petty crime, such as pickpocketing and bag snatching, occurs frequently, especially in cities.
+Criminals, including groups of children and teenagers, use various techniques to distract the victims, including requests for help.
 In such situations, walk away quickly.
 Preferred areas for criminals include:

-Avoid showing signs of affluence and ensure personal belongings, including passports and other travel documents, are secure at all times.
-Replacing travel documents and visas is difficult, and could considerably delay your return to Canada.
+Replacing travel documents and visas is difficult and could considerably delay your return to Canada.

-Demonstrations take place.
+Demonstrations occur occasionally.
 Even peaceful demonstrations can turn violent at any time.
 They can also lead to disruptions to traffic and public transportation.

 Useful links